laur196/CRM-Dashboard-Performance-Analysis-2024-Sales-Cycle-Review/README.md

 	Sales Agent Impact: The top three agents Laura Thompson, Michael Brown, and Jessica Martinez contributed over $60 of the total closed value, highlighting a concentration of high-value deal closers.
 However, agents with fewer closed leads like David Wilson have lower conversion rates $7.69 rate, suggesting a need for targeted coaching.

+# Recommendations

+	Seasonal Demand: Implement a proactive campaign strategy.
+Specifically, introduce incentives, product bundles, or targeted marketing efforts to stabilize the pipeline during the slower months.
+To mitigate the steep decline in deal value and leads closed during the post-summer months and ensure a smoother revenue stream.

+	Process Improvement: Conduct a 'Lost Lead' Root Cause Analysis.
+Focus on the $61 lost leads and $200.12K lost value by analyzing the specific 'Stages' they dropped out from.

+	Conversion Rate (CRO): Globalize Best Practices from the Netherlands and Portugal.
+Analyze the sales script, lead sourcing, and objection handling techniques used in these top-performing countries and mandate their implementation in lower-performing regions like Germany.
+To boost the global average conversion rate above the $12 project goal by replicating proven success.
+To boost the global average conversion rate above the $12 project goal by replicating proven success.

+	Product Strategy: Prioritize SAAS Lead Qualification.
+Given SAAS drives the most volume and value, implement a stricter qualification (e.g., using BANT or MEDDIC) for SAAS leads to ensure sales agent focus is on the most promising opportunities.
+To maximize ROI on sales effort by concentrating resources on the highest-value product line.